Banners in Northern Ireland: Historical

 By far the most common subject of Orange banner art is William III of England, whose victory in the Battle of the Boyne is celebrated on the Twelfth of July, the biggest Orange celebration.
 William is shown on at least one side of most Orange banners, usually crossing the Boyne River but sometimes in battle, arriving in England or Ireland, or in Belfast, or in head and shoulders portrait form.
 On Junior Orange Lodge banners he is sometimes shown as a child.
 Banner paintings of William crossing the Boyne are often based directly or indirectly on a painting by Benjamin West.

 Other scenes from the Williamite War and Glorious Revolution may also be depicted.
 These include the Siege of Derry, particularly the shutting of the gates and the relief of the city, or portraits of Williamite commanders such as the Duke of Schomberg.

 Some banners relate to the history of the Order.
 Subjects include Dan Winter's cottage, where the Order was founded, and William Johnston of Ballykilbeg, who in the nineteenth century defied a law against Orange marches.
-Others relate to the Home Rule crisis and depict scenes such as the signing of the Ulster Covenant or have portraits of Unionist leaders such as Edward Carson.
+Others relate to the home rule crisis and depict scenes such as the signing of the Ulster Covenant or have portraits of Unionist leaders such as Edward Carson.
 Another popular period is World War I and in particular the Battle of the Somme in which many Ulster men lost their lives.

 Miscellaneous historical topics depicted on Orange banners include World War II, the B Specials and Oliver Cromwell.

 Religious

 Religious topics are much less common on Orange banners than those of many other societies.
 The most common religious banner type, and the second most common type overall, is the Crown and Bible.
 This expresses the commitment of the Order to the British monarch with the strict condition that the monarch is Protestant, or more exactly, not Catholic.
-Under British law the monarch cannot be Catholic or married to a Catholic; this is the result of the 'Glorious Revolution' in which William III took over the Crown from the Catholic James II.
+Under British law the monarch cannot be Catholic; this is the result of the 'Glorious Revolution' in which William III took over the Crown from the Catholic James II.
 Orangemen tend to see their patriotism and their commitment to Protestantism as inextricably interlinked.

 Biblical stories are sometimes depicted on Orange banners, as is a figure clinging to a large cross, often on a tiny island in a raging sea.
 Some historical banners are also religious, and depict Protestant martyrs such as the Scottish Solway Firth martyrs or key figures in the Reformation such as Martin Luther and John Calvin.